artemderkach/dbfs/README.md

 `GET /db` list root path
 `GET /db/some/path` list elements in given path
 `GET /db/some/file` download element (in case it is file)
+`POST /db/path/to file` write file (should be sent as data-binary request) to given path
+`DELETE /db/path/to/folder/or/file` deletes given element

 ## environment variables